Political correctness and fathers' rights

 The name of decency - and secrecy of family courts - has been used as an accomplice to these and many other related wrongdoings.
 Both have been used to silence the truth and to allow real, severe crimes against women and children to go on unchecked.
 Meanwhile the name of family has likewise been used to maintain these real, severe abuses, and to severely persecute any woman or child who tries to get away from them or to expose the truth of what actually happens behind closed doors.
 So now, a fake disorder known as Parental Alienation Syndrome is used against women in case either woman or the child reports sexual abuse or real brutality, and the children are given fully into the custody of the rapist or the batterer.

-The correct response to these people is that a man who cares about his family would not be beating his wife or raping his children, and that their use of the name of family to justify such behavior is abuse of the name of family.
+The correct response to these people is that a man who cares about his family would not be beating his wife or raping his children, and that their use of the name of family or "family values" to justify such behavior is abuse of the name of family and of the concept of family values.
 A man who genuinely is a good father will not need such movements on his side, and a man who does is not a good father.
 So calling such groups men's rights or fathers' rights is a misnomer.
 The correct name for the above is wife beaters' movement, in much the same way as correct name for 1990s political correctness is not women's empowerment but harpies' empowerment - both, at the expense of women and men who are neither of the preceding.